jupiter-online/PyStrange/README.md

 ```
 python3 pystrange.py -h
 ```
-### Usage
+## Usage
 All arguments are optional.
 If the program is executed without any arguments, it will search for 10 random attractors.
-If any are found, they will be plotted with matplotlib and saved to PNG image files.
+If any are found, they will be plotted with Matplotlib and saved to PNG image files.
 100 000 points will be calculated to render a scatter plot.
 ```
 python3 pystrange.py [-h] [-num NUM] [-num_points NUM_POINTS] [-subtitle SUBTITLE] [-co_str CO_STR]
 ```
-### Examples
+## Examples
 Try to find 10 random strange attractors:
 ```
 python3 pystrange.py